suryajayaraman/Semantic-Segmentation-using-Deep-Learning/README.md

 ## Dataset
-- We use the `Driveable Area` segment from [BDD100K dataset](https://www.bdd100k.com/) dataset for our project
+- We use the `Driveable Area` segment from [BDD100K dataset](https://www.bdd100k.com/) for our project
 - 3k labeled images split randomly into train, validation and test images (2.1k, 0.6k and 0.3k)
 - Input Image -> (360, 640, 3) RGB image and labels -> (360, 640) **uint8 datatype**
 ![label formats](images/presentation/label_formats.jpeg)